-- Licensees shall allow indoor visitation, including communal dining and in-room visitation, at all times and for all residents regardless of vaccination status of the resident, if (1) the visitor is fully vaccinated, have had all recommended booster doses based on the table below and provide evidence of a negative COVID-19 test within one day of visitation for antigen tests, and within two days of visitation for Polymerase Chain Reaction (PCR) tests; OR (2) permit only outdoor visitation for those that do not meet all the aforementioned requirements in this section.
-Staff must screen visitors and the visitor must be asymptomatic, and staff should clean and disinfect surfaces. - Note: For visitors who visit for multiple consecutive days in ASC facilities, proof of negative test is only required every third day (meaning testing is only required on day one, day 4, and day 7, and so on). - Visitors of residents under quarantine should be provided PPE (i.e., gloves, gown, eye protection and N95 respirator) and instructed in an N95 respirator seal check. - For residents in isolation, the licensee should provide and require the visitor wear PPE recommended for facility staff as specified in PIN 21-12-ASC.
+- Licensees shall allow indoor visitation, including communal dining and in-room visitation, at all times and for all residents regardless of vaccination status of the resident, if (1) the visitor is fully vaccinated or provide evidence of a negative COVID-19 test within one day of visitation for antigen tests, and within two days of visitation for Polymerase Chain Reaction (PCR) tests; OR (2) permit only outdoor visitation for those that do not meet all the aforementioned recommendations in this section.
+Unvaccinated or incompletely vaccinated visitors with history of COVID-19 within the prior 90 days may provide documentation of recovery from COVID-19 in lieu of testing. - Note: For visitors who visit for multiple consecutive days in ASC residential facilities, proof of negative test is only required every third day (meaning testing is only required on day one, day 4, and day 7, and so on). - Visitors of residents under quarantine should be provided PPE (i.e., gloves, gown, eye protection and N95 respirator) and instructed in an N95 respirator seal check. - For residents in isolation, the licensee should provide and require the visitor wear PPE recommended for facility staff as specified in PIN 21-12-ASC.
 A visitor of a resident under isolation does not need N95 respirator fit testing but should be instructed on how to perform a seal check.